clx3210/ip/docs/README.md

 ## Marking tasks as done `mark`

 Gets olivero to mark task(s) on the task list as done.
-- Up to 100 tasks can be marked in 1 such command.
+- Up to 100 tasks can be marked in 1 such command
-- Marking an already marked task has no effect on that task.
+- Marking an already marked task has no effect on that task
 - The task numbers **must be positive integers** 1, 2, 3, ...

 ### Formats: